CivicaDigital/NodeJsDojo/README.md

   '\n});' ]
 ```

-It should be noted that `exports` is a convenience variable that simply refers to `module.exports`.
-The `module.exports` object is used for defining what a module exports and makes available through the `require()` method.
+As above, `exports` simply refers to `module.exports`.
 In the following few lines of code we can see that the `exports` object can be used to export properties (but should not be replaced), whereas the entire object for `module.exports` *can* be replaced:

 ```javascript
 exports.foo = 1;       // okay